 Definitely a must have if you plan to use NVivo to analyze your focus group discussions and interviews.
 And if you are stuck and looking for a more personalize tutorage or for data analysis, contact the author, Dr. Kristi Jackson, on her website and she’ll be glad to help.
 And you can buy the book now from Amazon.

 “Tsetchwe began to teach me…” (Sprandly 1979, 4), my favorite quote from this classic on the ethnographic interview.
 This book is a staple for anthropologists.
 But believe me, it’s relevant for all qualitative researchers: if you plan to conduct interviews as part of you research project, this book is a must read.
 And even if you don’t plan to use the grounded theory approach, you will find great insights about conducting and analyzing interviews from this book.

 Unlike the Saldana book, I’ve always found this book very easy to read.
 And the first time I read it, I read it cover to cover in one morning!
 I couldn’t put it down.
 That’s an impressive feat for a qualitative methods book.
-In fact, the only other anthropological book I’ve ever read cover to cover, in one sitting, is Geertz’s The Interpretation of Cultures.
+In fact, the other anthropological book I’ve ever read cover to cover, in one sitting, is Geertz’s The Interpretation of Cultures.
 But I digress.

 More than half of the book is dedicated to analyzing research interviews, and Sprandly recommends that all of the stages of you research project should provide feedback to each other and be carried out simultaneously.
 Not practical for most research projects, but important to keep in mind.
 If you are an anthropologist, you probably already own this classic text.
 For researchers from other disciplines, read this book.
 You’ll enjoy it, and it will broaden your perspective on interviewing.
 Buy now from Amazon.

 So those are the top 3 books I’d recommend on qualitative data analysis.
 I hope you find something you like on this list.
 And please, if you have a favorite qualitative data analysis book, please share it with us in the comment section below.
 Happy reading!